ppy/osu-wiki/news/2025/2025-01-16-osumania-7k-world-cup-2025-qualifiers-recap.md

 date: 2025-01-16 23:00:00 +0000
 ---

 The stage is set, and our contestants are about to take on the challenge.
-Join us along and witness the beginning of a 7K hero's journey!
+Join us along and witness the birth of a 7K hero's journey!

 ![](/wiki/Tournaments/MWC/2025_7K/img/mwc7k2025-banner.jpg)

-Fancy intro.
-Some stats (Registrations, countries, the iteration number, etc...).
-Brief mention to mappool changes, explained in another section.
-Introduce mappool recap and whom wrote it.
+The community's beloved keysmashing tournament is back for another year!
+With a record breaking number of 228 registrations and the very first time the bracket begins at Round of 32, the tournament's ambitions have grown ever so larger — The largest they've ever been!

+This year, the mappooling team has opted to slightly modify the mappool format.
+With the introduction of a new long note category, and a new-found focus on testing players in a wide variety of skillsets, we have gotten but a small glimpse into the future of this year's pools to come.

+With the introduction out of the way, let us get into the nitty-gritty of this year's Qualifiers pool!
+Stay tuned, as later on we'll get to chat with several members from the mappooling team.

 ## Mappool recap